jensvansteen/ARtFrame-app/README.md

 ## App

-The making of the app was a real joy for me because I was able to deepen myself in something I real enjoy: 'making iOS Apps'.
+The making of the app was a real joy for me because I was able to deepen myself in something I real enjoy: making iOS Apps.
 I used several technologies I haven't used before or had seen in the lectures.

 __Used technologies__